Gum Tissue Grafts

 How Much Will a Gum Tissue Graft Cost?

 Many dental insurance companies will pay a portion of the cost of gum grafts.
-If you don't have insurance, out-of-pocket cost for gum surgery will depend on how much work is being done.
+If you don't have insurance, the cost of gum surgery will depend on how much work is being done.
 Talk to your dentist to learn about your payment options.

 Will I Need Another Gum Tissue Graft?